Origins of the Qin

 However, the way early literature very often pairs the qin and the se suggests that "qinse" was quite often used simply as a figurative expression.
 This might be true for any of the qin references in the Book of Songs, said to contain some of China's oldest writing.
 Its lyrics, which almost always refer to qin and se together, are the source of the phrase, "The qin and se resonate together".
 This then became a popular expression for "marital harmony".28

-The earliest physical evidence for the origins of the qin One of the earliest surviving instruments in modern form
+The earliest physical evidence for the origins of the qin One of the earliest surviving instruments in classical form

-Should the excavated qin-styles, with their gradually reduced numbers of strings, be considered not just predecessors of the modern qin, but its ancestors?31 Today it is common to write that the Chu instruments show that part of the evolution from the ancient qin-styles to the modern qin can be seen in the increasing length32 and decreasing number of strings of the Chu instruments.33
+Should the excavated qin-style instruments from Chu, with their gradually reduced numbers of strings, be considered not just predecessors of the classical qin, but its ancestors?31 Today it is common to write that the Chu instruments show that part of the evolution from the ancient qin-styles to the classical qin can be seen in the increasing length32 and decreasing number of strings of the Chu instruments.33

 However, this theory contradicts the most common legends,34 which generally (but not always35) say that the qin began with five strings then increased in number to seven.
 In addition, the instruments surviving from Warring States tombs are all from places in the south.
 The earth in the north, where the five-string qin is said to have had its origins, was apparently harsher on wooden objects left in the ground.36